jhpyle/docassemble/_docs/documents.md

 The `paragraphs` filter runs the text through the [`single_to_double_newlines()`] function.

+If you insert Markdown hyperlinks into the DOCX file, it is important that you prepare your DOCX template file so that it can use hyperlinks properly.
+To do this, use Word or LibreOffice to edit your DOCX template, type some text, highlight the text, and convert the text into a hyperlink.
+You can then delete the hyperlink.
+This will have a side effect on the DOCX file that will prepare it to accept hyperlinks.
+See [character style of hyperlinks in DOCX files](#hyperlink style) for more information about how hyperlinks appear in DOCX files.
+If you do not do this, hyperlinks will not work properly in documents converted from DOCX to PDF.

 Since 2020, there have been changes to the way the `markdown` filter works.
 If you installed **docassemble** before these changes went into effect, you will not see these changes unless you update your